Vita-App/Vita/README.md

    npm run build
    ```

 6. Start the react and nodejs server concucrrently.
 Make sure you have `mongod` running in the background before running this command!
+Also run this command from main project folder.

    ```sh
    npm run dev